The Trump roadshow whines to a close with a grasping, wistful last hurrah

 He marveled that Biden, who was also campaigning in the state Monday, could be president when “he can’t talk”; Biden has struggled with a lifelong stutter.
 Trump also mocked Biden’s small motorcade and small traveling footprint, which is by design as a pandemic precaution.

-Trump also called the Georgia candidates the “last line of defense,” and said that without Loeffler and Purdue, no one could stop the Democrats’ agenda.
+Trump also called the Georgia candidates the “last line of defense” and said that without Loeffler and Purdue, no one could stop the Democrats’ agenda.
 That was a tacit nod to the reality that since he has lost and Pence will no longer be a deciding vote in the Senate, victories by Democrats in both Georgia Senate elections would put Republicans out of power entirely.

 He promised to help Republicans regain control of the House in 2022 and to return to the state to campaign for Rep. Marjorie Taylor-Greene, the newly elected Republican who has espoused baseless QAnon theories about a sprawling government conspiracy.

-Note: Editor’s note: An earlier version of this story misspelled the name of Georgia’s secretary of state.
-It is Brad Raffensperger.